Copying What You’ve Already Drawn

 When you copy and paste with the Move tool, you can make a single copy or create multiple copies and tell SketchUp where and how to place them in your model.
 You can even paste the geometry you copy in your current model into another SketchUp model!

 Use the Rotate tool when you want one or more copies to circle around a center point, sort of like engineers around a DIY quadcopter kit.

 Table of Contents

 - Copying and multiplying geometry with the Move tool

 Copying and pasting geometry

 SketchUp's Copy and Paste commands work much like they do in many other programs.
 Here's how to copy and paste in SketchUp:

-- With the Select tool (), select the geometry you want to copy.
+- Using the Select Tool () or the Lasso Select tool (), select the geometry you want to copy.
 See Selecting Geometry for tips on making selections.

-- Select Edit > Paste from the menu bar.
-Or press Ctrl+V (Microsoft Windows) or Command+V (macOS).
-Your cursor changes to a Move tool cursor, and your copied geometry floats around as you move the mouse.
+- Select Edit > Paste from the menu bar or use a keyboard shortcut (Ctrl+V for Windows, Command+V for macOS) changing the cursor to the Move tool icon.
+Your copied geometry floats around as you move the mouse.
 In the figure, you see a copy of the copied trapezoid-shaped face about to be placed on the red-green plane.